Bryson Jones

 The only way through is to hyperscale labor productivity at a rate never seen before.
 "Knowledge work" jobs are starting to experience this with the onset of AI workflow automation, but skilled labor jobs have seen little worker productivity gain, and frequently losses over the past three decades.

-Our mission is to develop full-stack autonomous robotic systems to automate every class of skilled labor work, and with our first market being composites fabrication, like carbon fiber and fiberglass.
+Our mission was to develop full-stack autonomous robotic systems to automate every class of skilled labor work, and our first market wascomposites fabrication, like carbon fiber and fiberglass.

 Multitask Diffusion Transformer Policy